sdroege/gst-plugin-rs/README.md

 ```

 When the pipeline above is running succesfully, open a browser and
-point it to the python server:
+point it to the http server:

 ``` shell
 xdg-open http://127.0.0.1:8000